Views:

 content

-Given that the request contains body content, such as POST or UPDATE, this content should be hashed and appended to the end of the Payload.
-Hashing algorithm is:
+Given that the request contains body content such as POST or UPDATE, the content should be hashed using the following algorithm and appended to the end of the Payload: Base64(MD5(content as binary))

 x-signature